Derrick Ansley: Huntingdon

 Ansley started his coaching career in 2005, where he was the defensive backs coach at Huntingdon.

 Alabama

 In 2010, he made the jump to Alabama as an on-field defensive graduate assistant.
 He spent one year as the defensive backs coach at Tennessee before leaving for the same position at Kentucky.
 His secondary improved every year he was there, going from 64th in pass defense in 2013, 44th in 2014, and 32nd in 2015.
 They also went from 85th in passing touchdowns allowed to 28th in 2015.
 He was hired by Alabama to serve the same role in 2016.
 While he was there, he coached Chuck Bednarik Award and Thorpe Award winner Minkah Fitzpatrick and All-American Marlon Humphrey.

 Oakland Raiders

-In 2018, he was hired by the Oakland Raiders to be their defensive backs coach, becoming the highest-paid defensive backs coach in the NFL.
+In 2018, he was hired by the Oakland Raiders to be their defensive backs coach, becoming the highest paid in the NFL.
 His unit improved from five interceptions in 2017 to 14 in 2018.